theunknowninfinite/ENPM673_Projects/readme.md

 * Project 4
 * Mid-term

-## 3. Running the Code
+## 2. Running the Code
-The respective readmes inside the folders have the instructions on how to run the code
+Each folder has a readme on how to run the code.The source files are also included within the folders.
-## Future To-DO
+## Future To-Do
 *  Optimize the code
 *  Improve Results
 ## Notes:
 * The outputs may not be perfectly accurate.

+## Support
+For any issues, please open a issue on github.